ohata-toast/Network-Firewall/en/console-guide.md

 * NAT Settings: Set options for whether to use NAT.
 > [Caution]
 If you change from Enable NAT to **Disable**, any information you set on the NAT tab is deleted.

-> ## Blockquoted header
-> This is blockquoted text.
-> This is a second paragraph within the blockquoted text.

-> ## Blockquoted header
->
-> This is blockquoted text.
->
-> This is a second paragraph within the blockquoted text.
-> This is a second paragraph within the blockquoted text.

----